How to Organize Your Intervention Materials

-The Suggested Schedule Freebie that you downloaded last week is your road map.
-I keep this at the front of my lesson plan binder – always.
-With this, I have my groups organized with student names for A1, A2, B1, B2, C1 (A refers to below grade level readers, B is on-grade level, and C is above grade level).
+I use a binder to help keep me organized.
+In the front of the binder, I always have my groups organized with student names for A1, A2, B1, B2, C1 (A refers to below grade level readers, B is on-grade level, and C is above grade level).
 You may have more than one group within each level depending on your class size.

 Next, I have my Instructor’s Manual of the curriculum I use for my lessons at my reading table, along with the copies I have made of the student workbook pages.

 If you are in a 1:1 or small group intervention setting, I would suggest getting individual binders for each student.
-You can print a student workbook for each student and keep it in this binder.
-You will complete pages as you progress through the six syllable types.
+You can print the student pages from your curriculum for each student and keep it in this binder.
+You will complete pages as you progress through the curriculum.
 This binder will serve as a valuable resource as you progress through the year.
 Students can refer back to prior concepts and parents can see what is coming up in future months.